The average American household owes more than $125,000 in debt, and that burden can feel overwhelming.

 - 100% tax-deductible interest for most borrowers (consult a tax advisor to learn more)

 - Lower fees, if any.
-Discover Home Equity Loans has no application fees, no origination fees, no prepayment penalties and no closing costs
+Discover Home Equity Loans has no application, origination, or appraisal fees, and no cash is required at closing.

 If you have a large amount of debt on a high interest rate card or loan, a home equity loan can reduce payments, interest amounts and more.
 This can allow you to get back on your feet and pay just a single bill each month.
 Minimizing your bills makes it easier to control your finances and ensure that you don’t overdraft or have to make the hard choice between paying debts and covering regular expenses like gas or groceries.